Applying for a grant?

 Preparing an application

-When preparing an application those applying need to consider the eligibility of applicants to apply, referring closely to the relevant Gant Guidelines.
-A National Interest Test (NIT) statement is required for all Australian Research Council grant applications.
+Applicants must consider their eligibility when preparing an application, referring closely to the relevant Grant Guidelines.
+All applications require a National Interest Test (NIT) statement.
 Further information about aspects of preparing an application can be found as follows:

 Announcement of funding